choi8616/cse15l-lab-reports/lab-report-2/lab-report-2-week-4.md

 > Relationship Description

 - `test-file3.md` didn't include any proper form of link.
 Therefore, we expected the output to be an empty list.
 However, as shown in the symptom image, the output   printed all the texts in the file.
-To be a valid link, all of the parenthese(open and close) and brackets(open and close) should be included.
+To be a valid link, all of the parentheses(open and close) and brackets(open and close) should be included.
 To fix this bug,     we added an another `if-statement` that doesn't let `getLinks` method to add a link, which doesn't have all of the four components to be a valid link, to the list.